frodoman/album-finder/README.md

 * Fetching image from server
 * Use of inheritance, extension, enum, protocol, genaric...

-Unit/UI test related:
+Unit test related:
 * Use mock objects, data/dependency injection to test networking without hinting the real server
 * Use local Json files for unit testing
+* Test error handling of networking function

+UI test related
-* UI test implementation
+* UI test basic implementation
+* Entering text to a search bar
+* Functions to wait until an XCUIElement is visible/hidden
+* Logic to scroll a table view till a certain cell is visible

 # This app allows users to
 1. Enter keywords and hit 'Search'.